Frequently Asked Questions

 Herbalism is the art of taking fresh or dried plant materials and making a natural form of medicine.
 This medicine is the medicine of all our ancestors who relied on plants to heal.
 We can find immense benefits in herbalism.
 Bodily autonomy is the biggest in my mind, when we are more informed, we can make better decisions for ourselves personally.
 In the modern day, I see herbalism as a tool for preventative wellness, and an ally to modern medicine, reducing reliance on hospital systems for things like minor colds, chronic pain, and ailments that don't require intensive prescription medications.
 Many over the counter drugs could easily be replaced with herbal remedies, and many of these drugs began as compounds found in herbs.

-How does the At Home Apothecary course help beginners get started with herbalism?
+How does The At Home Apothecary course "Nature's Medicine" help beginners get started with herbalism?
 How does it compare to an AHG accredited school?

 The At Home Apothecary is the place for herbalists at any point in their education, who are interested in focusing on the herbal modalities of Southern Folk Medicine, or what many call 'granny medicine'.
 This form of herbalism fifinds its roots in European botany, and includes the undeniable influence of Indigenous Americans and the African peoples brought to America.
 These two groups laid pivotal ground in American herbalism educating colonizers on herbs native to the Americas, and in African medicine making born from a confluence of African traditions and their time of wrongful enslavement.
 These two groups are crucial to this modality, and while this course does not directly teach Indigenous or African medicine making techniques, they are interwoven in the culture in a way we can not separate, and instead acknowledge with gratitude.
 White settlers simply may not have survived without them.